Linuxander/ntfy_aws_deployment_iac/README.md

 This is just a verification step; nothing else needs to be configured in this section.

-1. Wait about 20 seconds or so to allow the EC2 instance to finish installing
+1. Wait about 20 seconds or so to allow the EC2 instance to finish installing the NTFY server
 1. Open a browser
 1. Go to `http://[Enter ntfy_server_instance__public_ip IP address here]`
-1. You should now see the NTFY server dashboard
+1. You should now see the NTFY server dashboard.
+If not, wait a few seconds more and refresh page.

 # NTFY Phone App | Subscribe to a topic